 Note re: Presidential Appointees and GEMS: The GEMS Furlough module was not designed to capture this category of employee (e.g., not subject to furlough) and no exact solution is available in the system.
-As an expedient fix, GTM recommends marking positions for Presidential Appointees as "Excepted" for the duration of any shutdown, regardless of whether they are on leave or at work.
+As an expedient fix, GTM recommends marking positions for Presidential Appointees as "Excepted" for the duration of any shutdown, regardless of whether they are working during a shutdown.